 Yes, you can touch a firestick plant.
 But if the milky sap comes into contact with your skin or eyes, it can cause irritation or burning.
 Wear gloves and protective glasses when handling it to be safe.

-Firestick plants grow rapidly when they’re young and given the proper care, but tend to slow down as they mature.
-They can put on several inches per year.
+Firestick plants grow rapidly with the proper care, especially when they’re young, and tend to slow down as they mature.
+They can put on several inches of new growth per year.

-Yes, you can grow firesticks indoors.
-They’ll do best when provided with good drainage and plenty of bright light.
+Yes, you can grow firestick plants indoors.
+They’ll do best when you give them good drainage and plenty of bright light.
+They will revert to green if it’s too dark.

 Firestick plants can grow very tall, they can get up to 30’ in height.
 But they usually only get that tall in the ground outdoors.
 Indoors they generally only reach a maximum of 6-8’.

-Now that you know the ins and outs of firestick plant care, you can be confident adding one to your collection.
-These tips will help you keep it thriving, so you can enjoy it for years to come.
+Now that you know the ins and outs of firestick plant care, you can be confident adding one to your collection – either indoors out outside in your garden.
+My tips will help you keep it thriving, so you can enjoy it for many years to come.

 If you want to learn all there is to know about maintaining healthy indoor plants, then you need my Houseplant Care eBook.
 It will show you everything you need to know about how to keep every plant in your home thriving.
 Download your copy now!